aj47/augment-swebench-agent/README.md

 python run_swebench_mac.py --problem-ids "django__django-10097" --num-candidate-solutions 1
 ```

 This script is specifically designed to work with Docker Desktop on macOS.
+It includes several robustness improvements:

+- Enhanced Docker command execution with retries and timeouts
+- Improved container lifecycle management
+- More robust volume path handling
+- Multiple strategies for diff generation
+- Better evaluation process with retries

-For more details, see the [SWEBENCH_MAC_README.md](SWEBENCH_MAC_README.md) file.
+For more details, see the [SWEBENCH_MAC_README.md](SWEBENCH_MAC_README.md) and [DOCKER_ROBUSTNESS_IMPROVEMENTS.md](DOCKER_ROBUSTNESS_IMPROVEMENTS.md) files.

 ### Finding Problem IDs